eigerco/polka-storage/pallets/storage-provider/DESIGN.md

 - **Standard Submission**: A standard submission is one that makes it on-chain before the end of the proving period.
 - **Penalize Submission**:A penalized submission is one that makes it on-chain after the end of the proving period, but before the generation attack threshold.
 These submissions count as valid PoSt submissions, but the miner must pay a penalty for their late submission.
 See [storage fault slashing](#storage-fault-slashing).

+## Storage provider pallet hooks

+Substrate pallet hooks execute some actions when certain conditions are met.
+We use these hooks, when a block finalizes, to check if storage providers are up to date with their proofs.
+If a proof needs to be submitted but isn't the storage provider pallet will penalize the storage provider accordingly [slash](#storage-fault-slashing) their collateral that the locked up during the [pre commit section](#commit).